-(c) Collaborating with other governmental systems that affect battered women (section 311(a)(1)).
+(c) Collaborating with other governmental systems that affect battered women (Section 311(a)(1)).

-(2) A description of the public education campaign regarding domestic violence to be conducted by the Coalition through the use of public service announcements and informative materials that are designed for print media; billboards; public transit advertising; electronic broadcast media; and other forms of information dissemination that inform the public about domestic violence, including information aimed at underserved racial, ethnic or language-minority populations (section 311(a)(4)).
+(2) A description of the public education campaign regarding domestic violence to be conducted by the Coalition through the use of public service announcements and informative materials that are designed for print media; billboards; public transit advertising; electronic broadcast media; and other forms of information dissemination that inform the public about domestic violence, including information aimed at underserved racial, ethnic or language-minority populations (Section 311(a)(4)).

-(3) The anticipated outcomes and a description of planned grant activities to be conducted in conjunction with judicial and law enforcement agencies concerning appropriate responses to domestic violence cases and an examination of related issues as set forth in section 311(a)(2) of the FVPSA.
+(3) The anticipated outcomes and a description of planned grant activities to be conducted in conjunction with judicial and law enforcement agencies concerning appropriate responses to domestic violence cases and an examination of related issues as set forth in Section 311(a)(2) of the FVPSA.

-(4) The anticipated outcomes and a description of planned grant activities to be conducted in conjunction with Family Law Judges, Criminal Court Judges, Child Protective Services agencies, Child Welfare agencies, Family Preservation and Support Service agencies, and children's advocates to develop appropriate responses to child custody and visitation issues in domestic violence cases and in cases where domestic violence and child abuse are both present.
-The anticipated outcomes and a description of other activities in support of the general purpose of furthering domestic violence intervention and prevention (section 311(a)(3)).

-(5) The following documentation will certify the status of the Coalition and must be included in the grant application:

-(a) A description of the procedures developed between the State domestic violence agency and the statewide Coalition that allow for implementation of the following cooperative activities:
+- (4) The anticipated outcomes and a description of planned grant activities to be conducted in conjunction with Family Law Judges, Criminal Court Judges, Child Protective Services agencies, Child Welfare agencies, Family Preservation and Support Service agencies, and children's advocates to develop appropriate responses to child custody and visitation issues in domestic violence cases and in cases where domestic violence and child abuse are both present.
+Appropriate responses identified in section 311(a)(3) of the FVPSA should be included.
+The anticipated outcomes and a description of other activities in support of the general purpose of furthering domestic violence intervention and prevention (Section 311(a)(3)). - (5) The following documentation will certify the status of the Coalition and must be included in the grant application: - (a) A description of the procedures developed between the State domestic violence agency and the statewide Coalition that allow for implementation of the following cooperative activities:

-(i) The participation of the Coalition in the planning and monitoring of the distribution of grants and grant funds provided in the State (section 311(a)(5)); and

-(ii) The participation of the Coalition in compliance activities regarding the State's family violence prevention and services program grantees (sections 303(a)(2)(C) and (a)(3)).

-(b) Unless already on file at HHS, a copy of a currently valid 501(c)(3) certification letter from the IRS stating private, non-profit status; or a copy of the applicant's listing in the IRS' most recent list of tax-exempt organizations described in section 501(c)(3) of the IRS code (See Section III, Additional Information on Eligibility); or

-(c) A copy of the articles of incorporation bearing the seal of the State in which the corporation or association is domiciled (See Section III, Additional Information on Eligibility);

-(d) A current list of the organizations operating programs for victims of domestic violence programs in the State and the applicant Coalition's current membership list by organization;
+- (i) The participation of the Coalition in the planning and monitoring of the distribution of grants and grant funds provided in the State (Section 311(a)(5)); and - (ii) The participation of the Coalition in compliance activities regarding the State's family violence prevention and services program grantees (Sections 303(a)(2)(C) and (a)(3)). - (b) Unless already on file at HHS, a copy of a currently valid 501(c)(3) certification letter from the IRS stating private, non-profit status; or a copy of the applicant's listing in the IRS' most recent list of tax-exempt organizations described in Section 501(c)(3) of the IRS code; or - (c) A copy of the articles of incorporation bearing the seal of the State in which the corporation or association is domiciled; - (d) A current list of the organizations operating programs for victims of domestic violence programs in the State and the applicant Coalition's current membership list by organization;